Ashiqu-K/to-do-app-react/README.md

 # to-do-app-react
-To Do app using ReactJS
+To Do app using ReactJS.

+Node version: 14.16.0